 Our current or future trademarks or trade names may be challenged, infringed, circumvented or declared generic or descriptive or determined to be infringing on other marks.
 We may not be able to protect our rights to these trademarks and trade names or may be forced to stop using these names, which we need for name recognition by potential partners or customers in our markets of interest.
 During trademark registration proceedings, we may receive rejections of our applications by the USPTO or in other foreign jurisdictions.
 Although we would be given an opportunity to respond to those rejections, we may be unable to overcome such rejections.
 In addition, in the USPTO and in comparable agencies in many foreign jurisdictions, third parties are given an opportunity to oppose pending trademark applications and to seek to cancel registered trademarks.
 Opposition or cancellation proceedings may be filed against our trademarks, and our trademarks may not survive such proceedings.
-If we are unable to establish name recognition based on our trademarks and trade names to third parties, such as distributors.
+If we are unable to establish name recognition based on our trademarks and trade names, we may not be able to compete effectively, and our business may be adversely affected.
+We may license our trademarks and trade names to third parties, such as distributors.
 Although these license agreements may provide guidelines for how our trademarks and trade names may be used, a breach of these agreements or misuse of our trademarks and tradenames by our licensees may jeopardize our rights in or diminish the goodwill associated with our trademarks and trade names.